-Once you’re settled on a URL, you’ll need to select a web hosting service for your site.
-Tools like WordPress, generally the most common and accessible web development platform, make it simple to build a site and host a blog.
+Once you’re settled on a URL, you must select a web hosting service for your site.
+Tools like WordPress, the most common and accessible web development platform, make it simple to build a site and host a blog.

 WordPress is hardly the only option though.
 Here’s a quick list of some alternatives to using WordPress to build your site:

-For example, I just created this site: paulhauthor.wordpress.com
+For example, I just created this site: https://paulhauthor.home.blog

-Now, I didn’t spend the $48 a year for a personal WordPress account, but if I had I would have a unique URL like paulhauthor.com.
-For your website, you absolutely need to pay for your domain so it can be customized to your needs.
+Now, I didn’t spend the $48 a year for a personal WordPress account, but if I had, I would have a unique URL like paulhauthor.com.
+For your website, you absolutely need to pay for your domain so we can customize it to your needs.
 Since this was just an example, I didn’t go through that step.

-Aside from that, I’ve made a couple of pages, selected a theme, added a header image, a site graphic, and a search bar/email capture in the footer.
+Aside from that, I’ve made two pages, selected a theme, added a header image, and a follow/email capture in the footer.
 It took me all of 5 minutes to pull this together.
 The site itself is miles from being complete, but it’s a start.
 I’ve established the site with a web development platform and secured my URL.

 Now comes the design phase.

-Unlike the hosting, you will be able to update the design over time.
+Unlike the hosting, you will be able to update the design.
 Still, it’s wise to do so sparingly, maybe once every year or two.
 When you’re planning your website, carefully select the design attributes.
 You want the design to be visually pleasing, easy to digest, and as modern as possible.

 Okay, let’s circle back to the example site I made.
 Here’s what the “above the fold” homepage looks like: